 Introduces selected foundational nursing concepts.
 Develop skills in health and physical assessment and apply it to well adult populations.
 This course includes a lecture component as well as a laboratory component which requires extensive practice time.
 Requires successful achievement of practicum to demonstrate mastery of skills.
 Limited clinical experiences may be included.
+1 c.u.
+Prerequisites: BIO 206; MTH 140/

-Prerequisites: BIO 206; MTH 140/ MTH 141; NUR 105; WRT 107.
+MTH 141; NUR 105; WRT 108 or WRT 109.
 Corequisites: CHM 120; NUR 215.